BasedLinux/bsd/doc/manual/source/language/advanced-attributes.md

   - [`exportReferencesGraph`]{#adv-attr-exportReferencesGraph}\
     This attribute allows builders access to the references graph of their inputs.
-The attribute is a list of inputs in the Nix store whose references graph the builder needs to know.
+The attribute is a list of inputs in the Bsd store whose references graph the builder needs to know.
 The value of this attribute should be a list of pairs `[ name1 path1 name2 path2 ...  ]`.
 The references graph of each *pathN* will be stored in a text file *nameN* in the temporary build directory.
-The text files have the format used by `nix-store --register-validity` (with the deriver fields left empty).
+The text files have the format used by `bsd-store --register-validity` (with the deriver fields left empty).
 For example, when the following derivation is built:

-    ```nix
+    ```bsd
     derivation {
       ...
       exportReferencesGraph = [ "libfoo-graph" libfoo ];